varunsk00/Cellular-Automata-Simulator/doc/DESIGN_PLAN.md

      - Returns a JavaFX scene from the grid that represents the current state of the simulation
          - Could return either a Collection of Cells or a Scene to be added to the root
     - Methods:
-        - public Grid() (constructor)
-            - Initializes a 2D array based on loaded configuration
         - public Cell[][] getGrid()
             - Returns 2d Array
+        - public Scene getScene()
+            - Returns a Scene representation of the Grid using Cell's stored colors to display them.
         - public abstract updateGrid()
             - Runs rules once and changes state of each cell
             - Coded in subclasses